AirBorneo: Fleet replacement

 On 9 November 2007, MASwings, through its parent Malaysia Airlines, signed a Memorandum of Understanding (MoU) to purchase seven ATR 72-500 aircraft, with options for three more, to expand its services in Sabah and Sarawak.
 The first ATR 72-500 was delivered in 2008, with the remaining six arriving by 2009 and the optional three by 2010.
 MASwings retired its last Fokker 50 (9M-MGF) on 25 April 2010.

-On 28 February 2012, MASwings announced plans to replace its aging DHC-6 Twin Otters with newer models, including the Dornier 228NG and Viking Air DHC-6 Series 400.
+To modernise its short-haul operations, MASwings announced plans to replace its aging DHC-6 Twin Otters with newer models, including the Dornier 228NG and Viking Air DHC-6 Series 400.
 By 2013, six brand-new DHC-6 Twin Otter Series 400 aircraft entered service.

 In December 2012, Malaysia Airlines ordered 36 ATR 72-600 aircraft, with 16 destined for MASwings.
 MASwings received its first ATR 72–600 in July 2013 and planned to replace its older ATR 72-500s gradually.
 However, due to disputes over the RAS (Rural Air Service) contract, some routes were removed in 2015 and the newer ATRs were withdrawn prematurely, with further orders canceled.

-In October 2022, ATR proposed modernising MASwings' ATR 72-500 fleet to the ATR 72-600.
-However, the plan was contingent on the transfer of MASwings to the Sarawak State Government.
+ATR later proposed modernising MASwings' ATR 72-500 fleet to the ATR 72-600, contingent on the airline's transfer to the Sarawak state government.
 With the formation of AirBorneo, the airline plans to replace its aging ATR fleet with new ATR-72 600 aircraft once the current lease period concludes in two years.

+In addition, discussions with the Brazilian ambassador to Malaysia explored the potential use of Embraer aircraft for Sarawak's regional and domestic routes.
+These talks, which drew on similarities in geographical and connectivity challenges between Sarawak and parts of Brazil, were part of broader fleet evaluation considerations, although no decisions or commitments were made.

+In February 2026, AirBorneo had announced a firm strategic partnership with ATR to modernize the RAS (Rural Air Service) fleet which includes five new ATR 72-600 aircraft and three new ATR 42-600 aircraft which will be delivered between 2027 and 2029.
+After Berjaya Air, this will make AirBorneo the second airline in Malaysia to operate the ATR 42 aircraft.

+As part of a parallel fleet development strategy, AirBorneo has also advanced plans to introduce jet aircraft for regional commercial operations.
+In 2026, the airline indicated that it would commence jet services using Boeing 737-800 aircraft operated under a wet lease (ACMI) arrangement with Ascend Airways Malaysia, a subsidiary of Avia Solutions Group.